symfony/symfony-docs/notifier.rst

 .. versionadded:: 5.3

-    The Mercure integration was introduced in Symfony 5.3.
+    The Gitter and Mercure integrations were introduced in Symfony 5.3.

 Chatters are configured using the ``chatter_transports`` setting: